 Understanding violations against content guidelines

 Google and Yelp are the two most popular review sites across the board, followed by TripAdvisor and Facebook.
-Each of those four sites have applicable terms and conditions outlined as well as publishing and content guidelines that help monitor the type of content that can be shared on their sites.
+Each of those four sites has applicable terms and conditions outlined as well as publishing and content guidelines that help monitor the type of content that can be shared on their sites.

 Review Site Statistics

 Social media has created a whirlwind in giving consumers an open outlet to be able to give feedback to businesses and brands.
-Unfortunately, it can get out of hand what it comes to disgruntled customers or even past employees.
+Unfortunately, it can get out of hand when it comes to disgruntled customers or even past employees.